Leon-Plickat/LavaLauncher/README.md

 by clicking on icons on a dynamically sized bar, placed at one of the screen edges.

 LavaLauncher is configured entirely via command flags.
+See the manpage for details and an example.

 ## Building

-LavaLauncher depends on Wayland, the Wayland Layer Shell and Cairo.
-To build this program you will need a C compiler and an implementation of `make`.
+LavaLauncher depends on Wayland, Wayland protocols and Cairo.
+To build this program you will need a C compiler and a GNU compatible implementation of `make`.

     git clone https://git.sr.ht/~leon_plickat/lavalauncher
     cd lavalauncher